Top 11 Idioms for “Great” You Should Know!

 Idioms for Great

-Idioms are phrases or sentences that have meanings beyond the simple dictionary definitions of the words they include.
+Idioms for Great: Idioms are phrases or sentences that have meanings beyond the simple dictionary definitions of the words they include.
 Since they typically have cultural or historical significance, you could have trouble understanding them if you try to take them word for word.
 Instead, context and ordinary usage are used to decipher their meanings.
-Here are 10 idioms for great that convey the idea of greatness, along with their meanings and examples.
+Here are some of the best idioms that convey the idea of greatness, along with their meanings and examples.

 The Bee’s Knees

-Meaning: The idiom the bee’s knee’s can be referred to as something which is excellent or outstanding.
+Meaning: The idiom of the bee’s knees can be referred to as something which is excellent or outstanding.

 Example: “Her performance in the play was simply the bee’s knees.”